 Step 1: Open a Business Bank Account

-One of the first steps involved with putting personal money into a business is to open a separate business bank account.
+One of the first steps to putting personal money into a business is to open a separate business bank account.
 This helps you more accurately keep track of your business expenses when it comes time to file taxes and can also protect your personal assets from liability in the event your business fails.
 This can also provide more credibility to your company and make budgeting easier, something we discuss in our guide on separating personal and business finances.

 Types of Business Bank Accounts

-You can choose between two main types of business bank accounts: a checking account and a savings account.
-We recommend starting with a business checking account because it allows for more flexibility with daily transactions, withdrawals, and working capital needs.
-A business savings account, on the other hand, can be the better option to place financial reserves for quick and easy access to cover unexpected expenses.
+I recommend starting with a business checking account because it allows for more flexibility with daily transactions, withdrawals, and working capital needs.
+A business savings account, on the other hand, can be the better option for placing financial reserves for quick and easy access to cover unexpected expenses.

 Below is a quick comparison of the features between a typical business checking account and a business savings account.